maxloopinmok/weekly-report/10 - 2025 Monday February 3 to Sunday February 9.md

 - Use ChatGPT for jobs recommendation.
 - I searched for e-books.
 - I searched for jobs.
+- Stabilise on some books and blog them.
+- Create selfntechbooksnopinions.
+- Advertise on Fiverr that I can create WordPress websites for payers.
+- Advertise on Fiverr that I can do Python scripting for payers.
 - try: https://notebooklm.google/
 - try zencoder.ai
 - how to check how many posts or pages website or web blog has in total?